 Many of these products are now sold online in their pure forms.
 Monitoring your child’s Internet use is more important than ever considering the ease of access it provides to those looking to get their hands on dangerous substances.

-In many cases these products can be just as dangerous to toddlers and small children who do not know any better, let alone to teenagers trying to get high.
+In many cases, these products can be just as dangerous to toddlers and small children who do not know any better, let alone teenagers trying to get high.
 Ensure these products are properly stored and that their levels are constantly monitored.

 If your child is using any of these items to get high, staging an intervention is the first step in getting them help.
 The professionals at 12 Keys are here to help you plan and carry out a successful intervention.

 If you or someone you love is getting high on household items, look for one of the best rehab centers to get help.
-12 Keys Rehab can help your or loved one get back on track.
+12 Keys’ Florida rehabs can help you or loved one get back on track.
 Our experienced and compassionate staff is ready to take your call.